senyuuri/rest-api-development/README.md

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

 CSRF: django by default have `CsrfViewMiddleware` enabled to prevent CSRF.
 We have disabled it to comply with the API requirement.

-XSS: the web app is susceptible to XSS as we did not sanitize user input at the front-end.

 #### Feedback: Is there any other feedback you would like to give?